 So that was the angle I was going for: I’d put myself in that exact position so that I could see what it was like to pick & choose between food as a necessity and food as fun.

-At that point I started to wonder if I’d made bad decision by going this route.
+At that point, I started to wonder if I’d made bad decisions by going this route.
 Perhaps I should have just done a regular Hunger Challenge day, I thought.
-While I’ve gone through super busy work days without eating a single thing, I’ve always known that there was something substantial available, should I need it for the hypoglycemia woozies.
+While I’ve gone through super busy workdays without eating a single thing, I’ve always known that there was something substantial available, should I need it for the hypoglycemia woozies.
 This time I had absolutely nothing to dig into but my little smoothie.
 And try as I might, I couldn’t make it last more than a couple hours.
 Panic started to set in.

 As the day wore on, I began to feel pretty sick.
 Not terribly ill, just woozy, faint, and generally uncomfortable.
 I wanted – no, I NEEDED to eat; but I figured if I’d lasted this long, I could last a few more hours until dinnertime.
 But try as I might, I couldn’t shake off the sense of fatigue, of overall weakness.
 I felt myself swiftly running out of steam, despite my stubborn need to stick with my original plan.

 But I just couldn’t do it.
 By the time I got off work, I was practically in a faint.
 It took everything I had just to make my legs move so I could take the train home.

 See, what I’d forgotten to do was take into account that I now have a chronic illness to deal with – something I’d never had to take into consideration.
 Sure, neuralgia isn’t caused by a few days of eating limited meals; but staying on top of things like basic nutrition, getting enough rest and other symptom management is necessary to avoid feeling worse than the one already does on a daily basis.
 Unfortunately, by the time Day 4 hit, the effects of the Hunger Challenge were starting to set in.
 Ignoring them for a cool story idea just made things worse.